partlyhuman/QV1ckenIR/README.md

 Pre-assembled devices ars available in limited quantities on my [Ko-Fi shop](https://ko-fi.com/s/76fb4d3271)!

+## Compatibility

+* WQV-1 ✅
+* WQV-2 Untested but should work!
+Get in touch if you have one to test with!
+* WQV-3 🔜
+* WQV-10 🔜

 ## Usage

 1. Plug in the device to your computer via USB